SimplyFriday/bedrock-portal/readme.md

 # Basic Setup (no store)

 This software requires both .NET Core and an instance of Microsoft SQL Server Express.
 You'll need to create a database for the application to use.
+Also, the most up to date BDS software from Mojang.

 ## SQL Server